User Guide

 orgloop test --generate <connector> | Generate a sample event |

-orgloop stop | Stop the runtime gracefully |
+orgloop stop | Stop the current module (or daemon if last) |

 orgloop hook claude-code-stop | Forward Claude Code stop hook |